Sriiinini/BA-Internship/README.md

 The second task involved predicting customer buying behavior.
 I implemented machine learning algorithms using Python libraries like pandas, matplotlib, and scikit-learn, to construct predictive models and identify the important features in influencing customer behaviour.
 The results were seamlessly visualized through tools such as Python and Tableau.

 I extend my gratitude to Forage for providing students like me with opportunities to apply and refine our skills in a practical setting.
 This internship has been a valuable experience, allowing me to grow as a data scientist.
-Thank you, Forage, for this enriching opportunity!

 ---